John Clark (spy): Revolutionary War

 Clark was responsible for operating one of the most notable spy rings organized and run by the Continental Army during the war, one which prevented the destruction of Washington's army at least three different times.

-His most important assignment occurred during the period September to December 1777 when, despite a serious injury to his shoulder, he was tasked by Washington with obtaining information about General Howe's activities in Philadelphia.
+His most important assignment occurred during the period of September to December 1777, when despite a serious injury to his shoulder, he was tasked by Washington with obtaining information about General Howe's activities in Philadelphia.
 Clark set up a group of informants and couriers, and sent 30 detailed reports to Washington which allowed the Continental Army to react to British movements.
 When Clark set up a hoax in which he employed a false name while pretending to be a Quaker Loyalist who would inform on the Americans to General Howe, Howe was fooled, and offered Clark inducements to support the British cause.
-When Washington learned of this hoax, he prepared a false report of the Continental Army's strengths and planned movements, and ordered it delivered to Howe.
+When Washington learned of this hoax, he prepared a false report of the Continental Army's strengths and planned movements, and ordered it to be delivered to Howe.
 A courier also acquired information about British activities while delivering messages on Clark's behalf.

 In December, with his wound still not healed, and after having not seen his wife in more than a year, Clark asked Washington to be released from service.
 Washington agreed, and introduced Clark to Henry Laurens, who gave Clark a desk job as auditor of Army expenses.
 For the remainder of his life, Clark lived quietly, and continued to maintain his secrecy regarding the names of the informants and couriers who helped him.